A Peek into the M&A Marketplace of 2016

 - Cumberland Farms Inc. announced the sale of its Gulf Oil LP fuel business to the Boston-based private equity firm ArcLight Capital Partners.
 It has been reported that the transaction will exceed $1 billion.

-The public announcements and post-closing industry analysis concerning all of these acquisitions clearly indicates master limited partnerships, the publicly traded convenience store companies and buyers backed or controlled by private equity firms are firmly entrenched as the leading M&A players or consolidators in the C&G industry.
+The public announcements and post-closing industry analysis concerning all of these acquisitions clearly indicates MLPs, the publicly traded convenience store companies and buyers backed or controlled by private equity firms are firmly entrenched as the leading M&A players or consolidators in the C&G industry.
 A motivated seller with attractive C&G assets will continue to seek out these strategic buyers because of the financial resources of the companies and their proven ability to close almost any transaction.

 In addition, the ability of the larger consolidators to access the historically inexpensive capital markets should continue in 2016 since the Federal Open Market Committee (FOMC) — and Federal Reserve Chairwoman Janet Yellen in particular — are still hesitant to raise market interest rates to a range that would be commensurate with the actual level of economic activity in the economy.
 The Fed seems to agree with former U.S. Treasury Secretary Larry Summers that the problem of “secular stagnation” in the major industrial economies such as the United States and the decline in the growth of emerging market economies have created too big of a risk to end the Fed’s accommodative monetary policy any time soon.